robert-gherlan/robert-gherlan/README.md

 ## About me

-Java Software Developer with over 7 years of experience in developing web-based applications using latest technologies such as: Spring, Spring MVC, Spring Boot, Spring Security, Spring Data JPA, Google Cloud, AWS and Hibernate.
+Senior Java Software Engineer with over eight years of experience developing enterprise applications using the latest technologies such as Java, Python, Golang, Spring Boot, Quarkus, Google Cloud, and AWS.

 ## Stack I work with